H Bridge Motor Driver: Complete Engineering Guide to Topologies, ICs, and PCB Layout (2026)

 Introduction

-Basics & Construction of H-Bridge
+Basics and Evolution of H‑Bridge Motor Drivers

-History and Basics
+History and Fundamentals

 Relay‑Based H Bridges